 What is an Invention?

-defines an invention as an idea of an inventor which permits in practice the solution to a specific problem in the field of technology.
-It is a product or process that brings a solution to an existing technical problem.
+The Industrial Property Order No.5 of 1989 defines an invention as an idea of an inventor which permits in practice the solution to a specific problem in the field of technology.
+It is in other words, a product or process that brings a solution to an existing technical problem.

 What are the requirements for an invention to be protected?

 Not every invention will fall within the ambit of patent protection.
 The patent system has provided a three step enquiry into determining whether an invention can be patentable or not.
-It is fundamental for creatives and inventors to know these requirements so as to gauge their invention against the possibility of protection.
+It is fundamental for aspiring inventors to know these requirements so as to gauge their invention against the possibility of protection.
 The three requirements are:

-The invention must be industrially applicable.
-Industrial applicability is the ability of the invention to be used in any trade industry (handicraft, agriculture, fishery, pharmaceuticals and services.)
+The invention must be industrially applicable; Industrial applicability is the ability of the invention to be used in any trade industry (handicraft, agriculture, fishery, pharmaceuticals and services.)

-Procedures on filing an application
+Procedures for filing an application

 What cannot be afforded patent protection?

-schemes, rules or methods for doing business, performing purely mental acts or playing games; Methods for treatment of the human or animal body by surgery or therapy, as well as diagnostic methods practiced on the human or animal body, shall not be afforded patent protection.
+According to the industrial property Order, discoveries, scientific theories and mathematical methods; plant or animal varieties or essentially biological processes for the production of plants or animals, other than microbiological processes and the products of such processes; schemes, rules or methods for doing business, performing purely mental acts or playing games; Methods for treatment of the human or animal body by surgery or therapy, as well as diagnostic methods practiced on the human or animal body, are excluded from patent protection.